 Above-the-fold content, which is anything a visitor sees on their screen without having to scroll, is prime real estate.
 Avoid overcrowding, but be sure to include a clear value proposition and call-to-action (CTA).

 As humans, we have a certain “herd mentality” about us.
 When we see other people who we deem to be like us performing certain actions, we have a natural tendency to do the same.
 Following the actions of the masses is a way of lowering risk and reducing decision fatigue.
 Whether consciously or subconsciously, we think, “If they’re doing it, it must be right/good/smart for me to do it, too.”

 We’re not going to get into a philosophical discussion of whether basing your decisions on the actions of the masses is a good or bad thing.
 Instead, we’re just telling you that’s how the world works.
-And if you want to boost your landing page conversion rates, you can use it to your advantage.
+And if you want to boost your landing page conversion rates/landing page optimization, you can use it to your advantage.

-Examples of social proof include testimonials and reviews, ratings, data and statistics, endorsements, case studies, etc. By adding these elements to your landing page, you establish proof and trust.
+Examples of social proofs include testimonials and reviews, ratings, data and statistics, endorsements, case studies, etc. By adding these landing page elements to your landing page/landing page optimization, you establish proof and trust.

-Social proof could also mean managing your company’s reputation online–even using pay per click directly.
+Social proofs could also mean managing your company’s reputation online–even using pay per click directly.

 For best results, pepper social proof throughout your landing page.
 Another best practice is to include social proof right before or alongside a CTA.

-Nothing kills landing page conversions quite like friction.
+Nothing kills landing page optimization/landing page conversion quite like friction.
 More specifically, you’re doing yourself a disservice if your opt-in forms or checkout processes contain multiple steps.